Mexico is famous for its beautiful beaches, delicious food, tropical weather, rich culture, and ancient Mayan Ruins.

 Airfare booking details will be sent after registration – please wait to book your flight until you receive further instructions

--5 day / 4 night stay in double accommodations
+-5 day / 4 night stay in shared boutique hotel rooms

 -4 breakfasts, 2 lunches and 4 dinners included